lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 This doesn’t work because the variable `count` will get re-initialized to zero every time the function gets invoked.

-Note that this is remarkably similar to how the nodes used to get recreated every time the function was called, but we utilized positional memoization to fix that.
+Note that this is remarkably similar to how the nodes used to get recreated every time the function was called, where we utilized positional memoization to fix that.
 It turns out that here we can do the exact same thing for local state!

 ```kotlin
 class State<T>(var value: T)